mobra66/pi-digits-for-pdp8-fortran-/README.md

 1
 4
 ```
-A new digit appear with a few seconds interval.
+A new digit appears with a few seconds interval.
+For a 100 digits, this is about 9 minutes
+if the simh is throttled for 333K instructions per second (close to real PDP-8 CPU speed).
 The program actually also prints to the `LPT:` device, so you can capture this
 if you want to.
 You can use simh and Ctrl-E to exit and make an `att lpt myprinter` followed by `go` to
 collect the data in a file.